Pineapple Mango Juice: Double Tropical Magic in a Glass

 • Blend the ingredients on high speed until you achieve a smooth and well-incorporated consistency.
 If the mixture is too thick, you can add more water to reach your desired texture.

 • Pour the Pineapple Mango Juice into glasses over ice cubes if desired.
-Add a touch of elegance by garnishing with fresh mint leaves.
+Garnish with fresh mint leaves or a slice of pineapple

 Notes